- No auto backup

 This window has a Files app feel to it.
 You can move your folder to local or iCloud folders.
 You can even create a new folder, which are all great organisation options for moving folders.

 CollaNote lets you Rename both your folders and notebooks.
 It’s fascinating how the app captures and displays real-time changes to your collaboration notebook on the thumbnail.
 That is, of course, if someone writes on the first page.
 Lastly, you can Duplicate a notebook.

 You can save your notes in iCloud Drive.
 You just have to turn on the option then go to Files to move the notes from your local to iCloud folders.

-Overall, it is very impressive at first glance.
-It is exciting with some exceptionally cool features.
+CollaNote is impressive at first glance, with some exceptionally cool features.
 However, at the moment, the app is very buggy.
-Perhaps we have just been unlucky.
-Almost every feature we tried was not working properly at some point, we’ve had to be exceptionally patient.
+It is the buggiest app we have encountered this year.
+Almost every feature does not work properly.
+To use it for any serious note-taking, you have to be extremely patient.